jpritikin/coach/content/docs/me/meditation/untie.md

 what to focus on, the object of attention, becomes an important consideration.
 Self energy is available to blend with the object of attention in a fully engrossing, enveloping, and entrancing way.
+In addition to any immediate sensation, an engrossing blending episode can create an affective afterglow that can last for hours.[^basso2019]

 ### A comment on psychedelics